Batcleta/Batcleta/README.md

 - Proficient in digital marketing strategies, web development, and design
 - Experienced in creating and managing successful digital campaigns
-- Skills in<b><i>  HTML, CSS, JavaScript, and frameworks like React, nextJS, a lill bit of Angular</b></i>
+- Skills in<b> HTML, CSS, JavaScript, and frameworks like React, nextJS, a lill bit of Angular</b>
-- Skills in Node Js developing Apis in Express using typescript.
+- Skills in <b>Node Js</b> developing Apis in Express using <b>Typescript</b>.
 - Actually Improving my Java skills in a learning program from Ada/Santander
 - Skilled in graphic design and branding
 - Proven ability to work collaboratively and effectively in a team environment

-<span>I'm currently working as a <b><i>Digital Marketer, Full Stack Developer, and Designer</i></b> at Trilha Tecnologia </span>
+<span>I'm currently working as a <b>Digital Marketer, Full Stack Developer, and Designer</b> at Trilha Tecnologia </span>

 - Developing and implementing digital marketing campaigns to drive website traffic and generate leads
 - Designing and developing responsive websites and web applications using HTML, CSS, JavaScript, and stuff
 - Collaborating with the team i manage to achieve common goals and deliver high-quality work

 Education:
- Bachelor's degree in Computer Science or related field
+ Bachelor's degree in Information Technology Management

 <h4>Skills</h4>